How To Register

 How can my child excel beyond Premier soccer?

 The Manitoba Soccer Association runs the provincial youth team program for boys and girls aged 13-18.
-It also runs a Regional Training Centre for developing elite soccer players here in Manitoba.
+The MSA also runs a National Development Centre to develop elite soccer players here in Manitoba.
 Contact the Manitoba Soccer Association for more information.